 c.
 Correction of typographical errors;

 d.
-Changes in names, addresses, or telephone or facsimile numbers;
+Changes in names, addresses, or telephone numbers;

 e.
 Changes in the owners or operators; provided that a new certificate of representation is submitted within 30 days to the administrator and the department in accordance with Subpart B of 40 CFR Part 72;